DRybochkin/Turing/Error/Implementation/README.md

 ## License

-TuringErrorImplementation is available under the MIT license.
+TuringError is available under the MIT license.
 See the LICENSE file for more info.